 Cons: This platform, while robust, is difficult to navigate, as the user experience (UI) isn’t as easy to use as TD Ameritrade or Schwab.
 IB has a very paltry commission-free ETF list.
 Trades may carry ticket charges on them through their more robust trading platform, IBKR Pro, although Interactive Brokers has released a commission-free platform recently called IBKR Lite, which is currently only available to “retail” investors.
 (Although it isn’t a certainty that commission-free trading is actually less expensive than paying ticket charges.
 Read more on that here!)
 The impressive amount of choice and offerings they have tends to be overwhelming for new clients on the platform.

 Note: We have recently published a FAQ related to Schwab no longer offering ETFs to EU retail investors.
 Read that here.

 Pros: Schwab offers a wide menu of ETFs and no commissions on ETF trades.
 They are generally fairly friendly towards expat investors, although not to the level of Interactive Brokers due to some recent changes in offerings.
 Although they have a more closed technological interface relative to TD Ameritrade, their own technology is impressive.
 Schwab finished with the #4 ranking in Barron’s 2018 online broker rankings.

-Cons: Although Schwab generally is a bit more friendly to opening accounts than TD Ameritrade, it still lags behind Interactive Brokers for ease of opening accounts for expats.
+Cons: Although Schwab generally is a bit more friendly to opening accounts than TD Ameritrade, it still lags behind Interactive Brokers for ease of opening accounts for U.S. expats.
 Recently they have announced they are leaving select European markets including Italy and France.
 Additionally, it is a fully U.S. brokerage, which means they don’t allow deposits in foreign currencies and charge to convert assets from dollars to foreign currencies.
 Unlike Interactive Brokers, there is also a $25 dollar international wire fee.
 Moreover, like most mainstream brokerages, the list of permissible jurisdictions for account openings has shrunk in recent years.

 Looking for help?
-Set up a no-cost, no-obligation appointment with Keith, our Director of International Advisory Services, to explore your investment and financial planning options.
+Set up a no-cost, no-obligation appointment with one of our U.S.-expat-focused advisors to explore your investment and financial planning options.